syedsaadahmed/Java-EE-Web-Application/README.md

 # Java-EE-Web-Application
-Java EE Web Application for semester project in University of Koblenz and Landau
+Java EE Web Application for semester project in University of Koblenz and Landau.

 ## Team Members
 1. Daniyal Saleem.